|Kindergarten space in Germany|

 My interest in children’s museums in the late 1970’s came from a hope for more and varied environments for young children.
 Even then there was a concern about the lack of play opportunities for children.

 In the late 1970’s the presence of tire-cargo-net-and-telephone pole playgrounds–rambling and somewhat untidy alternatives to the metal pipe-and-swing playgrounds–was growing.
 Robin Moore and Herb Wong transformed an elementary school playground in Berkeley into the Washington Environmental Yard bringing children to outdoor adventures and growing plants.
 Day care programs, which were relatively new, sprouted up in no-longer used elementary schools and church basements inviting impromptu solutions for places for young children.
 The adventure playgrounds I studied in London demonstrated an amazing variety of child-shaped play environments.
 There was even a journal, Children’s Environments Quarterly with research, studies, and thought pieces from the US, the UK, and Europe.
+One of my interests in helping to start Madison Children’s Museum in 1980 was to add variety to the environments where children could explore, change, and grow up.

 With the growth of children’s museums across the country during the 80’s and 90’s, the promise of rich, interesting, and varied places planned with children in mind seemed great.
 Discovering how the environment as teacher is integral to the pedagogy of the municipal schools in Reggio also seemed hopeful.
 The schools I visited on a study tour to Reggio inspired me and others with places for children that are lovely, dynamic, and luminous.